eCommerce SEO Checklist: The Best Practices For 2023

 BTW our free eCommerce boilerplates are SEO-ready and give you an excellent head start when starting a project anew.

 [h3]Resolve 4XX Errors & 301 Redirects & Duplicated Content

 Make sure you have permanent redirects of old URLs.
 While not bad for SEO, proper HTTP 301 header information will help you with the most common error both your audience and crawlers see, the 404 Not Found error.

 - An error page should always return a 404 status code / 404 page.

 - Remember that the 404 page does not influence website SEO efforts but can influence user experience (UX).

-- 301 is a permanent redirect for permanent changes like URL change, page deletion, etc.
+- 301 is a permanent redirect for permanent changes like URL changes, page deletion, etc.

 - Be sure to exclude those pages from your sitemap.

-- While there are no limits in using 301 redirects on a site, don't pile them up.
+- While there are no limits to using 301 redirects on a site, don't pile them up.